 Serious Bloggers Only has the feel of long blog posts with some video extras added.
 There is a ton of material here, and it is easy to lose your way.

 I suspect they will be updating the interface soon.
 When I first was thinking of signing up, I emailed and asked about the difference between Serious Bloggers Only and another course they offer only once in a while.

 They told me the new year-long course gave you closer personal access to Jon Morrow and walked you through every step, while SBO is self-paced.
 They said they were working on revamping Serious Bloggers Only.

 Worth every penny even with the old school interface

 Even with the old school navigation, it’s worth way more than 49 dollars a month in materials and knowledge.

-Until you have paid your dues by writing hundreds of guest posts you can’t even begin to call yourself a writer.
+Until you have paid your dues by writing hundreds of guest posts, you can’t even begin to call yourself a writer.
 At least that’s the way Morrow sees it.

-Until you’ve made connections with at least 10 successful bloggers who will help you get traffic with backlinks you don’t stand a chance against your competition.
+Until you’ve made connections with at least successful bloggers who will help you get traffic by giving you backlinks, you don’t stand a chance against your competition.

 He makes it seem kind of bleak, but it is also a tactic to keep you around because he is going to teach you how to beat the odds.